-Like many conditions that affect the nerves (particularly those in the hands and wrists), carpal tunnel syndrome is a progressive condition with symptoms that worsen and become more intense over time.
+Like many conditions that affect the nerves (particularly those in the hands and wrists), carpal tunnel syndrome in Phoenix is a progressive condition with symptoms that worsen and become more intense over time.
 Understanding the symptoms, causes, and risk factors for temporary and permanent carpal tunnel syndrome can help patients get an early diagnosis and prevent the condition from getting worse.

 What is Carpal Tunnel Syndrome and What Causes It?